 At Discover, Sarah Helm is responsible for managing all aspects of the Diversity & Inclusion program corporate-wide, including providing ongoing support to leadership on various diversity and inclusion initiatives, managing ERG strategy and teams, and overseeing related internal and external communications.
 She serves on the Board for the Center for Enriched Living and as a member of the Disability Lead Program Committee.
 Sarah graduated with a B.A. from Illinois State University, an M.S. from Bowling Green University, and a Ph.D. from the University of Tennessee, Knoxville.

-Diana is a Project Manager at Lurie Children’s Hospital and Grants and Program Evaluation Director for Great Lakes Adaptive Sports Association.
+Previously, Diana was a Project Manager at Lurie Children’s Hospital and Grants and Program Evaluation Director for Great Lakes Adaptive Sports Association.
 Diana serves on the Board of Directors of Dare2Tri, the Chicago Rowing Foundation, and Friends of the Forest Preserves.
 Diana is a member of the ADA Advisory Committee for the Cook County Forest Preserves.
 Diana graduated from Slippery Rock University and received her Project Management Certificate from Loyola University – Chicago.
 Diana is an M.B.A. candidate (2021) at the University of Illinois.

 Brian Heyburn is a Ph.D. candidate in Disability Studies at the University of Illinois at Chicago, having first received an M.S. in Disability and Human Development.
 At UIC, Brian serves as a Graduate Assistant at the Disability Cultural Center assisting with the development disability culture events across campus.
 Brian earned a B.A. in Religion from Centre College.